videojs/video.js/CONTRIBUTING.md

   git pull upstream master
   ```

-4. Install the grunt-cli package so that you will have the correct version of grunt available from any project that needs it.
+4. Install the grunt-cli package so that you will have the correct version of grunt available for any project that needs it.
 This should be done as a global install:

   On Unix-based systems, you'll have to do this as a superuser:
   ```bash